wukailu/jnr-fuse/doc-proj4/final.md

 ## 3) Tasks

-* Task 2: To avoid disk accesses hindering memory operations, we have a disk lock and a memory lock.
+* Task 2: We add a read write lock for each file (i.e., each inode).
+To avoid disk accesses hindering memory operations, we have a disk lock and a memory lock.
 At one time a thread can only have at most one of them, so a thread waiting for I/O will not hold CPU.
 * Task 3: There is a write-back cache in `MemoryManager`.
 * Task 4: `MemoryManager` maintains a bitset to record whether each block is free.
 When a block becomes garbage, its position will be reported to `MemoryManager` immediately.
 When a new block needs to be written, `MemoryManager` will allocate a free block to it.
 When doing `sync`, `MemoryManager` will update this table to checkpoints.